 Housing Development

-2023 Supportive Housing Notice of Funding Availability First Amendment
+2025 Supportive Housing Notice of Funding Availability

+Acceptance of a proposal does not constitute a contract and does not obligate OCHCD to award funds and/or PBVs.
 Funds are available until the NOFA closes, is replaced by a new NOFA, or until all available funds are committed via Board of Supervisors action, whichever occurs first.
 Interested and qualified applicants who can successfully demonstrate their ability to provide supportive housing for extremely low-income households who are experiencing homelessness are encouraged to submit proposals.

 The NOFA is available at the following County website links: